Narrator: Christopher M. Allport

 What Helen and her assistants discover is rather disturbing to not only herself, but to her society.
 It was pretty cool how the author had the main character discovering this long-forgotten truth and how her immediate friends and colleagues react.
 It’s akin to when humans started accepting that the Sun, and not Earth, was the center of the solar system.
 I’ve read Perreault’s SIMPOC books, but this is my favorite of his works so far.
 Definitely some food for thought there.
 What if a society developed so far and forgot their origins, only to discover them later?

-I received a free copy of this audiobook from the author.
+I received a copy of this audiobook from the author at no cost in exchange for an honest review.

-What I Disliked: Nothing – this is a great collection of short SF fiction!
+What I Disliked: Nothing – a fun tale!